openstack/python-troveclient/README.rst

     cluster-grow                  Adds more instances to a cluster. cluster-instances             Lists all instances of a cluster. cluster-list                  Lists all the clusters.
+    cluster-modules               Lists all modules for each instance of a cluster.
     cluster-show                  Shows details of a cluster.
     cluster-shrink                Drops instances from a cluster.
     configuration-attach          Attaches a configuration group to an